 Therefore, since we receive a kingdom which cannot be shaken, let us show gratitude, by which we may offer to God an acceptable service with reverence and awe;Hebrews 12:28(NASB)

-But books, however are equally relevant to Christians today, who are continually being enticed back into the legalistic practice of the pre-cross, dispensation of Law.. rather than appreciating that we are members of the Body of Christ, in this post-cross dispensation of grace.
+Both books are equally relevant to Christians today who are continually being enticed back into the legalistic practice of the pre-Cross dispensation of Law... rather than appreciating that we are members of the Body of Christ in this post-Cross dispensation of grace.

-How foolish, therefore to cling to religious rituals, denominational rites and legalistic regulation in the hope that they will secure our heavenly home, rather than clinging to the cross, and hoping in Christ - in Whom are the words of eternal life.
-How wise to praise our good and gracious God with prayers of gratitude and hymns of thanksgiving, for all that He has done for us.
+How foolish therefore, to cling to religious rituals, denominational rites, and legalistic regulations in the hope that they will secure our heavenly home, rather than clinging to the Cross, and hoping in Christ - in Whom are the words of eternal life.
+How wise to praise our good and gracious God with prayers of gratitude and hymns of thanksgiving for all that He has done for us.